 Today, a safe withdrawal rate – one that gives a reasonable certainty of having enough income even if the person lives well beyond age 90 – is not much above 3%.
 So an individual who retires at age 65 and desires a retirement income of $100,000 per year must accumulate over $3.3 million.

 Income tax diversification is critical because increasing income tax rates will put downward pressure on standard of living.
 Translation – higher income tax rates mean having to accumulate more pretax money in order to generate the same standard of living.
 Having tax-free sources of income provides protection as well as flexibility.
+Planning for your retirement is something that everyone should do, no matter where you work, for instance, if you are a police officer you need to think about what to consider for NYPD retirement and every other police department retirement as well, it is vital this is discussed and sorted through.

 In Richard’s experience, “Many professionals don’t know they have additional options for retirement plans beyond qualified plans like 401(k) or IRA’s.
 These other options – such as Section 162 plans, and split-dollar non-qualified deferred compensation – allow lawyers to pick and choose plan participants, or get a deduction for the firm, or avoid payouts being counted as current income, depending on their plan objectives.”